PotatoPotattoTomatoTomatto/SFS-Modding-Guide/docs/getting-started/Introduction.md

 The game also has an extensive planet editing feature that allows players to create and share their own custom planets and solar systems with the community.

 Another one of the key features of SFS is its modding support, which allows players to create and share their own custom content for the game.
+Mods can range from simple texture packs that change the appearance of parts, to complex gameplay mods that add new mechanics and features to the game.

+# Modding Platform Support

+As of December 22th 2025, both asset mods and code mods are supported on the desktop versions of SFS (Windows and macOS), while only asset mods are supported on the mobile versions (Android) in the beta version of SFS 1.6.

 # Types of Mods